Stage 1: Milngavie to Drymen

-At 95 Miles the West Highland Way is a fair distance and the higher your level of fitness the more you will enjoy the experience.
-Most of our itineraries involve between 5 and 10 hours walking daily so you should be comfortable walking on good tracks and paths over undulating terrain for at least 6 to 7 hours.
-If you currently don’t enjoy that level of fitness regular walking in hilly terrain supplemented by cardio vascular exercise for at least 6 months prior to your walk is recommended.
+At 96 Miles the West Highland Way is a fair distance and the higher your level of fitness the more you will enjoy the experience.
+Most of our itineraries involve between 5 and 9 hours walking daily so you should be comfortable walking on good tracks and paths over undulating terrain for at least 6 to 7 hours.
+If you currently don’t enjoy that level of fitness regular walking in hilly terrain supplemented by cardiovascular exercise for 6 months prior to your walk is recommended.
 A good gym or personal trainer will be able to draw up a personalised training programme.

 How far in advance do I need to book?

-We suggest you book as soon as your plans are finalised as the West Highland Way is extremely popular especially over April/May and July/August.
-You will find up to date availability on our website and we will always try and accommodate your plans.
+We suggest you book as soon as your plans are finalised as the West Highland Way is very popular especially in May and July/August.
+However, we will always do our best to accommodate your dates.

 What personal equipment do I need?

-You will need good walking shoes/boots (ideally waterproof), comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc. Our info packs have a list of all equipement to bring on your walk.
+You will need good walking shoes/boots (ideally waterproof), comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc. Our information pack has a list of all equipment you will need, along with some helpful suggestions.

 When is the best time of year?

-Traditionally April/May has always been the most popular time of year because the theory goes that the weather is better and the midges have not yet appeared.
-Although having walked the way in every summer month I believe any time between late March and October offers a wonderful experience.
+Traditionally May has always been the most popular time of year because, the theory goes, that the weather is better and the midges have not yet appeared.
+Although having walked the way in every summer month we believe any time between late March and October offers a wonderful experience.